ethereum/remix-project/README.md

     gist_token = <token> // token should have permission to create a gist
 ```

-There is a script to allow selecting the browser and a specific test to run:
+There is a script to allow selecting the browser and a specific tests to run:

 ```
 yarn run select_test